NYU-Molecular-Pathology/containers/README.md

 - NOTE: These instructions are designed to be used from a Mac computer with admin access.
 They should also work on Linux systems but many methods will be unnecessary on Linux.

+- Docker for Mac can be downloaded here: https://download.docker.com/mac/stable/Docker.dmg

 # Usage

 First, clone this repository: